brokensandals/export_manager/README.md

+Update:

+I used this for about a year.
+The tool itself works well enough, but keeping the exports for individual services working is a continual pain.
+Something is constantly breaking because of OS X adding new permission restrictions, or an app removing functionality I relied on, or whatever.
+I think it's mostly not worth the effort unless the data in a service is extremely important to me.
+And if you're only exporting from a handful of services, then a middleman like this tool is probably more trouble than it's worth.

 # export\_manager

 This tool helps manage automatic exports/backups of personal data (for example, from cloud services like Todoist or Goodreads).